RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Specific notes for Raspberry Pi

 ES-DE on the Raspberry Pi requires a desktop environment, or more specifically a window manager and a sound server (like PulseAudio or PipeWire).
 There are no plans to add support for direct hardware access to the framebuffer or to ALSA.
 If you want to use your Raspberry Pi as an appliance, take a look at [RetroPie](https://retropie.org.uk), [Recalbox](https://www.recalbox.com) or [Batocera](https://batocera.org) instead.

+Also note that there are no prebuilt packages for the Raspberry Pi, so you will need to compile ES-DE yourself.
+Fortunately this is easy to do and the process is documented [here](INSTALL-DEV.md#building-on-unix).

 The Raspberry Pi 4/400 is the minimum recommended version and earlier boards have not been tested.
 The GPU memory should be set to at least 256 MiB using `raspi-config` and the GL driver must be set to `GL (Fake KMS)` or the performance will be horrible.
 On Raspberry Pi OS 11 the KMS option is enabled by default.